How do I get something taken off my criminal record?

 Many people ask me “How do I get something taken off my record?”.
 In South Carolina, as with most states, this process is called an “expungement.”
 Regardless of what a friend of a friend has told you about expungements, the process is statutorily driven, meaning you can get anything taken off of your record as long as the legislature says you can.
 In other words, as long as there is a statute providing for the expungement, you can apply for it to be removed from your record.

-In South Carolina, generally anything that is on your record stays on your record for life.
+In South Carolina, expungement of a criminal charge is not the norm.
+Generally anything that is on your record stays on your record for life.
 As with all rules, however, there are some exceptions.
 As of this writing, the following exceptions are statutorily available and are as outlined below:

-1. Your charge was dismissed, nol prossed or the defendant was found not guilty or dismissed after successful completion of a diversionary program.
+1. Your charge was dismissed, nolle prossed or the defendant was found not guilty or dismissed after successful completion of a diversionary program.

 Section 17-1-40 of the South Carolina Code says that for any charge, regardless of the nature of the offense, the arrest can be taken off of your record and all public records destroyed if your case was dismissed by the Solicitor, Prosecuting officer, or if you were found not guilty.
 Section 17-22-150(a) allows an expungement after the successful completion of Pre-Trial Intervention (PTI) and 17-22-530(A) addresses Alcohol Education Program (AEP).
 Section § 44-53-450(b) is for a first offense simple possession of Marijuana and you have completed the requirements imposed by the court for a conditional discharge.